Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Matrix formulae on orientable surfaces with respect to principal laminations

-By adjusting our labeling by substituting $i_1$ for $w$, $a'$ for $z$, and $i_d$ for $b$ (see Definition \ref{definition:bandgraph}), we obtain a sequence of statements and results for abstract band graphs that will be analogous to Proposition 5.7 and Corollary 5.8 of \cite{MW13}, but with respect to principal laminations.
+By adjusting our labeling by substituting $i_1$ for $w$, $a'$ for $z$, and $i_d$ for $b$ (see Definition~\ref{definition:bandgraph}), we obtain a sequence of statements and results for abstract band graphs that will be analogous to \cite[Proposition 5.7 and Corollary 5.8]{MW13}, but with respect to principal laminations.
 We end up with the following theorem.